yuangliu/15618prj/docs/final.md

 <img src="image06.png" style="background-color:#0;"/>
 **Figure 2:** *Back-propagation dependencies*

-We have created  $$layer$$ asynchronous cuda streams and set the GEMMS and element-wise operations from different layers into asynchronous streams  corresponds to their layer index.
+We have created  **numlayer** asynchronous cuda streams and set the GEMMS and element-wise operations from different layers into asynchronous streams  corresponds to their layer index.
 Therefore,  horizontal dependencies can be ensured because kernels run sequentially within the same stream.
 The vertical dependencies are protected by  **cudaStreamWaitEvent** commands.